skilld-labs/kaizer/scripts/theme-generator/README.md

 Normally there is already a component called `a-icon`, which is living in `templates/components/theme/` folder.
 You can use this component any time you should have SVG icon in your render.

-Anyway, usage in twig is next one:
+Usage in twig is next:

 ```
 <svg>